rjadie/epicore-softdev-application/README.md

             "PhysicianIsInformed": "true"
         }

-- If successful, the following JSON object will be returned:
+- If successful, the following custom JSON object will be returned (derived from the APIResponse class):

         {
             "Messages": [],